No one people or group or profession is unique or indispensable in our society.

 You might argue that a skilled surgeon is "indispensable" and they certainly are in demand if you are sick.
 But we all die anyway - all modern medicine does is prolong our lives a certain amount and keep us in better comfort.
 It hardly provides immortality or insures survival of the species.
 Doctors are often beatified - or used to be, until we started beating them up.
 Nurses are still singled out as "angels of mercy" but again, it is a job - an important one - but one that is not any more indispensable to our society than any other.

 On a personal level, if someone seems "indispensable" in your business life, it probably is a good idea to fire them.
 Many toadying people try to insinuate themselves into organizations, making themselves "indispensable" to the boss by being the only one to know the combination to the safe, or how the boss likes his coffee in the morning.
 Rarely are these folks really indispensable to the organization, but rather they made it a point to accumulate and hoard information.
 Usually, they are the ones to crow their indispensability, too.
 You are better off firing such people and taking the economic hit it takes to reorganize without these folks than to continue relying upon them, even if it means drilling out the lock to the safe.
-And chances are, once you fire the "indispensable" employee, you find out they were no so indispensable after all.
+And chances are, once you fire the "indispensable" employee, you find out they were not so indispensable after all.

 Of course, there are companies that appear to rely upon one tech guru or person to keep everything together.
 And I have seen firsthand how such a company can fall apart when the guy who runs everything ends up dying or being incapacitated.
 The world doesn't end, of course, just one company goes belly-up, only to be swallowed up by its competitors.
 But it illustrates how relying on one guy can be dangerous to your business.

 And of course, it goes without saying that you should NEVER view yourself as the indispensable person, ever.
 I knew someone who tried that, quitting his job in a fit of pique, convinced that the company would call him back, begging him to return, as they "could not get along without him".
-But days past, then weeks and months, and they never called.
+But days passed, then weeks and months, and they never called.
 Even if he was "indispensable" it was better for them in the long run to learn how to live without him and move on.
 Being blackmailed is never nice, and paying ransom is often the worst way to go.
 So he never worked again, and foolishly, he had quit a mere months before his pension was vested.
 Moral: No one is indispensable.

 Now, a note to the teachers out there who want to flame me: First, READ the entire post before going off with your flames.
 It is embarrassing to me when a teacher, of all people, can't read and understand the point of an essay.
 Second, do a spell check, for chrissake, as that is doubly embarrassing and undercuts your arguments.